LucaMarks/LucaMarks/README.md

 ## Hi there 👋

+Hello, I am a SWE student and I like to build cool stuff!

 <!--
 **LucaMarks/LucaMarks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.